 - Develop skills.

-Check the environment to reduce or remove hazards
+Check the environment to reduce or avoid hazards

-To improve safety, check the places you or your child play sports and do other activities.
+To improve safety, check the places you play sports and do other activities.
 Look for hazards.
 A

 hazard is something dangerous that may not be obvious but that can cause serious injury.
-Examples of hazards include thin ice on a frozen lake, hard surfaces under play equipment, broken railings, or an uneven surface with holes on a soccer field.
+Examples of hazards include thin ice on a frozen lake, hard surfaces under play equipment, broken railings, or a soccer field with holes in the grass.

 A

 risk is different.
-A risk is a situation where you or your child can see the chance of an injury happening, think about the challenge, and decide what to do.
+A risk is a situation where you can see the chance of an injury happening, think about the challenge, and decide what to do.
 An example of thinking about risk is the ratings for ski and snowboard runs: green circle, blue square, and black diamond.

 - Green circle runs are easier.
 They are groomed (machines spread out the snow and make the surface more even).
 They have gentle, flatter slopes.